asyncapi/asyncapi-react/docs/configuration/config-modification.md

   This field contains configuration responsible for rendering specific parts of the AsyncAPI component.
   All except the `sidebar` fields are set to `true` by default.

+- **sidebar?: Partial<SideBarConfig>**

+  This field contains configuration responsible for the way of working of the sidebar.
+  `showOperations` field is set to `byDefault` by default.

 - **parserOptions?: ParserOptions**